AWeirdScratcher/models/practice/00-tensors/README.md

 torch.Size([1, 2, 4])
 ```

-> This implies: for the first dimension, there is only one item; for the second dimension, there are two items; for the third dimension, there are four numbers.
+> This implies: that for the first dimension, there is only one item; for the second dimension, there are two items; for the third dimension, there are four numbers.